- Public funds will be expended in an efficient, effective, equitable, and ethical manner.

 G. Routine Real Estate Items

-The President may sign on behalf of the College, easements and other agreements regarding real property owned or leased by the College, provided they are minor in nature and have been subject to consultation with legal counsel.
+The President may approve on behalf of the College, easements and other agreements regarding real property owned or leased by the College, provided they are minor in nature and have been subject to consultation with legal counsel.
+The Board shall be notified in writing of items approved by the President before it next regular meeting.
 This authorization does not extend to the purchase, lease, or sale of real property or to covenants or restrictions.

 Back to Policy Index | Board Home | Comments/Suggestions